andrasq/node-docs/code-structure.md

 eg: `request` half the throughput of `http.request` or of a light-weight wrapper like `khttp`

 ## Avoid Confusion.
 Aim for clarity.
 * write code for the future.
 You won't remember it in two years, won't recognize what it does, why, or how it works.
 Save those 15 minute detours, avoid over-clever approaches.
 Do yourself a favor, make the code self-envident.
 * write code for the lowest common denominator.
 Would it make sense to someone new to the language?
 New to the libraries used?
 New to programming?
-- take time to choose good names for functions and variables
+- take time to choose good names for functions and variables.
+  Here's a commonly used naming system that works well:
+  - UPPER_CASE_CONSTANT - for class or file constants
+  - camelCaseName - variables, functions, methods
+  - CapitalizedClass - classes, typedefs
 - minimize clutter: avoid unnecessary variables and functions, they just add to the mental burden
 - right-size functions: neither too large to comprehend nor too small to lose the forest
 - try to make code obvious in both function and intent